aaronabebe/MESO/docs/research_notes.md

 ## 14.11.2022

 evaluating different model trainings including resnets, vits, found bug in loss calculation, which led to weird eval results, hopefully fixed now, reading some new papers as well, SimCLR, MAE also starting with DINO training implementation

+## 16.11.2022

+starting with implementation for dino training for cifar10, maybe imagenet-tiny afterwards